 Onsen (hot spring) resorts are both the ultimate in relaxation and a way to, quite literally, immerse yourself in Japanese culture.

 Japan's volcanically active geology means natural hot springs are common, and onsen baths are filled with this water.
 Bathing is an important part of Japanese culture, making onsen resorts extremely popular.
-There are a vast number of them throughout the country, with both indoor and outdoor baths available.
+There are a vast number of them throughout the country, with indoor and outdoor baths available.
 Many onsen have spectacular views of surrounding mountains, beaches or other natural scenery.

 Mindfulness and meditation

 Meditation is a significant part of Zen Buddhism, which teaches that the practice is a way in which we can achieve self-enlightenment.
 Zazen, a type of Japanese meditation that translates as seated meditation, is the most common type of meditative practice within Zen Buddhism.
 It involves focusing on the breath as a way to calm the mind.

 Some temples in Japan offer meditation guidance and retreats in English.
 They'll teach you more about Zen Buddhism and zazen meditation techniques, while you experience life in a Buddhist temple.

 An overnight stay might include waking up early the next morning for meditation, followed by breakfast and helping out with temple chores.
 After lunch, there's more meditation—including walking meditation, chanting or yoga—and free time in the evening after dinner.
 If you are looking for full immersion, some retreats are entirely silent.

 If that sounds a bit intense, there are plenty of temples offering day-long courses, or even just one class.
 Whichever style you choose, you'll find meditation is a fantastic way to relax, improve your mental and physical health, and gain a sense of inner peace.